 The Medical Examiner's Office of the Georgia Bureau of Investigation provides complete forensic pathology services to 153 of Georgia’s 159 counties in deaths which qualify as coroner cases under the Georgia Death Investigation Act.
-The Chief Medical Examiner for the State of Georgia oversees the GBI’s medical examiner (M.E.) program and also establishes policies and guidelines for all Georgia coroners and local medical examiners.
+The Chief Medical Examiner for the State of Georgia oversees the GBI’s medical examiner (M.E.) program and also assists in establishing policies and guidelines for all Georgia coroners and local medical examiners.

-Autopsies are conducted by GBI medical examiners at the headquarters laboratory in Decatur and in the regional laboratories in Augusta, Macon, and Savannah.
-Staff at the headquarters medical examiner’s office consists of eight medical examiners, ten investigators, five forensic pathology assistants, two photographers, two secretaries, and three transcriptionists.
+Autopsies are conducted by GBI medical examiners at the headquarters laboratory in Decatur and in the regional laboratories in Macon and Savannah.
+Staff at the headquarters medical examiner’s office consists of 11 medical examiners, 17 death investigation specialists, one photographer, one confidential secretaries, one secretary, one quality manager, two transcriptionists, and one assigned assistant deputy director.
 One of the medical examiners at the headquarters lab specializes in pediatric pathology and the evaluation of fatal and non-fatal pediatric injury.

 Death cases are reported to the Medical Examiner’s Office by coroners, deputy coroners, and law enforcement.
 The Medical Examiner’s Office determines if an examination will be performed.
 This office investigates deaths that fall under one or more of the following categories:

 - Those deaths that are apparently homicidal, suicidal, or occurring under suspicious or unknown circumstances